patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='tangram.html?style=randomCity&animate=true#15/40.7076/-74.0146'></iframe>

 Note:
+**maybe change this map to something less black & white?**

-I'm a **developer currently based in NY working at mapzen** building a 3D Map engine and experimenting with maps & shaders.
+I'm a developer currently based in NY working at Mapzen, helping to build a 3D Map engine and experimenting with maps & shaders.

-But **7 year ago I was a psychologist and expressive art therapist in Buenos Aires**.
+But 7 years ago I was a psychologist and expressive art therapist in Buenos Aires.

-I'm going to **talk about the synchronicities that led me here**.
+I'm going to talk about the synchronicities that led me here.

 --